gjbex/ChatGPT-for-HPC/examples/shell-gpt/README.md

 1. `improve_code_performance.txt`: ask ChatGPT to improve the performance of a Python function.
 1. `refactor_code.txt`: ask ChatGPT to convert a Python AoS into a SoA.
+1. `convert_makefile_to_cmakelists.txt`: ask ChatGPT to convert a Makefile into a CMakeLists.txt file.

 ### How to use?